AnyChart/docs.anychart.com/Appearance_Settings/Strokes_and_Lines.md

 ## Line Opacity

-To change the opacity of a line use **.opacity()** attribute.
+To change the opacity of a line use **opacity** attribute.
 The value is set as a ratio: 1 stands for opaque, and 0 - for transparent line.
 Opacity may be set though line and through object:

 Opacity through line:

 ```
   series.stroke('red 0.8');
 ```

 Opacity through object:

 ```
   series.stroke({
     color: 'red',
     opacity: 0.8
   });
 ```

 ## Caps and Joints